ismaelbonato/NeuralNetworks/README.md

 - **Perceptron:** Classic single-layer perceptron for supervised learning.
 - **Hopfield network:** Associative memory with Hebbian learning for binary pattern storage and recall.
 - **Flexible learning rules:** Learning algorithms (SGD, Hebbian, etc.) are implemented as separate classes and can be assigned per layer.
-- **Pattern visualization:** Print patterns and outputs as ASCII art in the terminal.
-- **OpenCV integration:** Load and convert PNG images as patterns.
-- **Hamming distance analysis:** Quantitatively compare pattern similarity.
-- **Flexible pattern loading:** Easily add new patterns from images or code.

 ## Supported Networks